 - The first is to prove that a doctor-patient relationship existed.
 For example, if you meet a doctor at a party and you ask him what your skin lesion is and he states it is nothing.
 But later on, you find out that it was cancer.
 You can’t sue this doctor.
 You never had a doctor-patient relationship, and he did not know anything about your past medical history.
 It was simply a chance encounter.
 In such a situation, you cannot blame this doctor nor can you file a lawsuit against him.

 - Prove that the healthcare provider was negligent.
 You need to show that the healthcare provider did not provide the necessary treatment in a reasonable and timely manner.
 For example, you present to the emergency room with abdominal pain.
 The ED physician thinks you have appendicitis; he calls the surgeon who does not come until morning.
-In the meantime, your appendix ruptures and you have to undergo emergency surgery with a much bigger incision and one that requires longer hospitalisation.
-This is negligent and incompetency demonstrated by your surgeon.
+In the meantime, your appendix ruptures and you have to undergo emergency surgery with a much bigger incision and one that requires a longer hospitalization.
+This is negligent and incompetence demonstrated by your surgeon.

 - The healthcare provider’s negligence caused harm.
 For example, your doctor does a biopsy on a breast lesion, but the pathologist states that it is benign.
 However, four months later it is found the lesion you had is in fact cancer which has spread; the previous biopsy results are reread and confirmed to be cancerous.
 In this case, the pathologist has been negligent, and you have a malpractice case.